Three Tech Stocks to Buy After Nasdaq Crashes

 This opens up three big questions: What constitutes a dip, when should I start buying, and what should I buy?

 “Last night’s (Wednesday) low in E-Mini S&P 500 (ES) futures represented a 4.9% drop from the high.
-About 5% is a software level and leaves a decent lead on a bounce, ”notes Martin Tillier on Nasdaq.com.
+Around 5% is a software level and leaves a decent edge on a bounce, ”notes Martin Tillier on Nasdaq.com.

 As for when to buy we must point out that the Wednesday was the third consecutive day of declines in that setback.
 After which there was a rebound in the market.